Claude Code SEO: Automated Blog Optimization Guide

 Issue #4: Underutilized Cornerstone Content

-Only 1 of 7 posts was marked as featured content, despite having 4-5 posts that qualified as comprehensive, cornerstone articles.
+Only one post was marked as featured content, despite having several posts that qualified as comprehensive, cornerstone articles.

 Issue #5: Tag Taxonomy Inconsistency